Microsoft-Web/DEMO-GeekQuiz-Web-API-backend/Demo.md

 <a name="summary" />
 ## Summary ##

-By completing this demo you:
+By completing this demo you should have:

-1. Created a new TriviaController.
+1. Created a new Web API controller named "TriviaController".
-1. Implemented the Get method which returns async Task<TriviaQuestion> using QuestionsService.
+1. Implemented the Get method to retrieve the next question and wired it to the database using the QuestionsService.
-1. Implemented the Post method which accepts a TriviaAnswer using AnswersService.
+1. Implemented the Post method to store an answer and wired it to the database using the AnswersService.
-1. Set breakpoints on the Get and Post methods, ran the application, and walked through the methods' implementation.
+1. Debug the implemented methods and walk through their implementation to better understand what's going on.

 ---